Home | Volume 49 | Article number 23

 Authors' contributions Up Down

 Conception and study design: Amenu Wesen Denegetu.
 Data collection: Amenu Wesen Denegetu, Eshetu Wassie Asemahaegn.
 Data analysis and interpretation: Amenu Wesen Denegetu, Eshetu Wassie Asemahaegn and Tadesse Gossaye Birru.
 Manuscript drafting: Amenu Wesen Denegetu.
 Manuscript revision: Amenu Wesen Denegetu, Eshetu Wassie Asemahaegn and Tadesse Gossaye Birru.
-All authors have read and agreed to the final manuscript.
+All the authors read and approved the final version of this manuscript.

 Acknowledgments Up Down